JustinMountain/personal-blog/posts/uptime-kuma.md

 repo: ''
 category: 'documentation'
 tags: 'linux, homelab, docker, monitoring'
-excerpt: "Uptime Kuma is a free and open source network monitoring utility."
+excerpt: "Uptime Kuma is a free and open source network monitoring utility.
+It works by sending health checks over different protocols and can send notifications to different endpoints when services become unavailable."
+excerpt2: ''
 thumbnail: 'uptime-kuma-dashboard.jpg'
 thumbnail-alt: 'Dashboard of Uptime Kuma in my homelab'
 ---